jjvanzon/JJs-Reference-Architecture/api/README.md

 [back](..)

-This [software architecture's](../index.md) technology choices are described here.
+Some of this [software architecture's](../index.md) technology choices are described here.

 - 📀 [ORM](orm.md)
 - 🗄️ [SQL](sql.md)